ColtraneNadler/Blog/README.md

 Once the application is running, and has successfully established a connection to the provided MongoDB server, login to the blog via http://localhost:3000/login.
 Make a new post via route http://localhost:3000/articles/new.

 ##ToDo List
-* Store thumbnails via base64 in the mongo collection.
+* Store thumbnails via base64 in the mongo collection, and allow users to upload thumbnail image files.
 * Pretty up the design.
 * Admin panel, to create/remove new users(authors) on the fly.
-* Implement Markdown, for making new posts.